Xalgorithms/general-documentation/docs/data.storage.md

 input documents.
 This is related to the (processing pipeline)[pipline.md].

-The [XA Data Fabric](./arch-2.0.md) will use a heterogeneous data storage layer with multiple data storage services that offer optimal storage and query capabilities for particular contexts.
+The [XA Data Fabric](./arch-2.0.md) implements a heterogeneous data storage services layer for optimized storage and query capabilities across differing functional contexts.

 For *persistence-optimized* storage, the system employs [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
 This provides for